AirPods Only Playing in One Ear – How To Fix

 - Tap Software Update.

-When the updates have successfully completed connect your Airpods to check if this has resolved your issue.
+When the updates have been successfully completed, connect your Airpods to check if this has resolved your issue.

 Contact Apple Support